umd-lhcb/ut-hw-doc/docs/burnin/burnin_doc.md

 relay.
 Additionally, this YAML file controls the time intervals on which the USB relay and MARATON power supply can be controlled.
-For example, in this file if the variable `relay_timer` is set to `60` then this means that the channels of the USB relay can only be switched from on to off or vice-versa every 60 seconds.
+For example, in this file if the variable `minTimeOut` is set to `60` then this means that the channels of the USB relay and the MARATON power supply can only be switched from on to off or vice-versa every 60 seconds.

 `NeoBurnIn/measurements/test_temp_ctrl_client.yml` controls
 the setup for the output log file from `CtrlClient.py`.